SharonF11/Programming/README.md

 All the project files of the completed chatbot has been pushed to the GitHub in a folder chatbot2.
 I declare that the work done is my own.
 Arivoli Ravichandran

-<name> student number <10xxxxxx> confirm that I have correctly attributed all sources and learning resources used in the preparation of the project, and understand that if I have not done so, I will receive a zero grade.
+Arivoli student number 10609974 confirm that I have correctly attributed all sources and learning resources used in the preparation of the project, and understand that if I have not done so, I will receive a zero grade.
 I confirm that any unattributed code for which I am responsible is entirely my own work.